novas1r1/neodym-ide/README.md

 ## Support us
 ### Join the open source community
-Hopefully some people are interested in joining this project to built up a good working software.
+Hopefully some people are interested in joining this project to build up a good working software.
 Please contact us (directly via GitHub or e-mail) if you are interested in helping me :)!

 ### Make a donation
 *Coming soon*